 Electronic submission of written assignments.
-You are welcome to submit hard copies of your short and long papers.
-However, I prefer to receive students' papers electronically.
-Blackboard has a "digital drop box" feature, but I have not found it to be particularly reliable.
-Therefore, please send me your assignments by email, as attachments.
-The preferred format is any version of Word (97 or above, any platform)-such documents usually take the ".doc" extension.
+You must submit your papers to me by email, as attachments.
+The preferred format is any version of Word (97 or above, any platform)--such documents usually take the ".doc" extension.
 Failing that, .rtf files (which can be generated by most word processing programs) are also fine.
 I can open most other formats as well, including Word Perfect (.wpd), but this requires some extra effort on my part.
 Please feel free to consult with me about file format questions.

 When you submit a paper electronically, please give it a descriptive filename.
-I have dozens of students, and if all of you send me files called "Unquiet Dead Assignment" or "Morrison Paper," this will be confusing and frustrating.
+I have dozens of students, and if all of you send me files called "Unquiet Dead Assignment" or "Eagleman Paper," this will be confusing and frustrating.
 After the first time you make this mistake, I will not accept another paper with an unidentifiable file name.